spjy/jotted-topics/ee.md

 | -------- | --------- | ---------------- |
 | i        | ampere (A) | $\displaystyle \frac{\text{coulomb}}{\text{second}} \text{}$ |

 Current is the time rate of change of charge and is represented as the variable $i$.
 Its unit of measurement is denoted as amperes (A).
-An ampere is equivilent to a $\text{coulomb / second}$.
+An ampere is equivalent to a $\text{coulomb / second}$.

 $$i = \frac{dq}{dt}$$